Zzortell/AjaxPopupExample/README.md

 ### Behavior options
 - follow_links: If set true, AjaxPopup will reload the content of the popup when the user click on a link inside the popup, with the given url.
 Will not follow the link if the specified `target` is not `_self`.
 - control_forms: If set true, AjaxPopup will handle form submission inside the popup and reload the content of the popup with server's response.
+- control_buttons: If set true, AjaxPopup will handle buttons inside the popup like ones outside.

 ### API
 The object returned by $().AjaxPopup() has several methods: